 Factors to Consider Before Buying Shingles

-If your home’s roof measures 600 sq. ft, it equals to 6 (six) roofing squares.
+If your home’s roof measures 600 sq. ft, it equals 6 (six) roofing squares.
 It is mandatory to understand this terminology to determine the weight of your roofing material.

-Type of the Shingles
+Different Types of Shingles

 Quality of Shingles

-How to Calculate the Bundle of Shingle
+How to Calculate the Cost of a Bundle of Shingles

 50 to 85 pounds for 1 bundle